Millsaps Majors football: Resurgence under DuBose (2006–2009)

 After just one season at Millsaps, defensive coordinator Mike DuBose was promoted to head coach to replace Saunders in 2006.
 DuBose had previously been the head coach of Alabama's football team from 1997 to 2000, leading the Crimson Tide to an SEC championship in 1999.
-DuBose brought a bright football mind and a new-found confidence and enthusiasm to the program that produced results few could have foreseen.

 2006

 DuBose's first season of 2006 got off to a rocky start.
 The Majors were hammered 52–28 by Mississippi College in the season-opening Backyard Brawl game, which returned after a one-year hiatus in 2005.
 The Majors then lost their next two games in heartbreaking fashion, by a combined total of four points.
 However, DuBose's team managed an incredible turn-around that shocked the SCAC, when the team went on to win their next six games to set up a showdown with perennial SCAC juggernaut Trinity in the season finale.
 Each team entered the contest at 5–0 in conference play, meaning the winner would receive the SCAC's automatic playoff bid and claim the SCAC title outright.